-The financial crisis of the late 2000s may be an increasingly distant memory, but it has left a persistent legacy: stubbornly low interest rates on low-risk, low-reward investment vehicles.
-Rates on savings accounts, money market funds and government bonds remain at or below the rate of inflation.
-Of course, interest rates on consumer-facing mortgages and auto loans remain historically low as well.
-Many economists believe that the American economy wouldn’t be doing nearly as well without this tailwind.
+For many years, the financial crisis of the late 2000s left a persistent legacy: stubbornly low interest rates on low-risk, low-reward investment vehicles.
+Rates on savings accounts, money market funds and government bonds remained at or below the rate of inflation basically through the 2010s, and interest rates on consumer-facing mortgages and auto loans remained historically low as well.
+This was a massive tailwind for the American economy as consumers and businesses tried to repair the damage wrought by the crisis.

 What Are Series I Savings Bonds?